A reader sent me an email one day day asking for some saving tips for world travel.

 Trade your materialistic things for memories.

-This is our favourite savings tip for World Travel.
-If you plan to make your travel around the world a long one then the best way to do this is work as you go.
+This is one of our favourite strategies.
+If you plan to make your travels around the world long-term, and you haven’t saved up a bunch of cash beforehand, then one of the best ways to fund your travels is to work as you go.

-This means you don’t have to save as much to begin with and once you are there you can spend the local currency.
+This means you don’t have to save as much to begin with and once you are there you’ll be earning the local currency.

 You also get to experience another culture deeply by being immersed in the day to day living.